TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 Pretty straightforward sentence here!
 Every object in JavaScript has a `prototype`.
 So for example, the `player1` and `player2` objects from before, (created with the `Player(name, marker)` object constructor) also have a `prototype`.
 Now, what does having a `prototype` mean?
 What even is a `prototype` of an object?

-#### 2. Stated simply, the prototype is another object...
+#### 2. The prototype is another object...

 This sentence also seems pretty straightforward!
 The `prototype` _is just another object_ - again, like the `player1` and the `player2` objects.
 The `prototype` object can have properties and functions, just as these `Player` objects have properties like `.name`, `.marker`, and functions like `.sayName()` attached to them.

 #### 3. ...that the original object _inherits_ from, and has access to all of its prototype's methods and properties

 Here, the "original object" refers to an object like `player1` or `player2`.
-These objects are said to "inherit", or simply said, these objects have access to the `prototype`'s properties or functions, if they have been defined.
+These objects are said to "inherit", or in other words, these objects have access to the `prototype`'s properties or functions, if they have been defined.
 For example, if there was a `.sayHello()` function defined on the `prototype`, `player1` can access the function just as if it was its own function - `player1.sayHello()`.
 But it's not just `player1` who can call the `.sayHello()` function, even `player2` can call it, since it's defined on the `prototype`!
 Read on to know the details of how it works and how you could do this yourself!

 #### Accessing an object's prototype